VirtwhoQE/virtwho-test/virtwho/provision/README.rst

 `virtwho_satellite.py`_ is used to deploy and configure satellite for virt-who testing.

+It helps to install and initiate a host by beaker, install satellite pkg, deploy satellite server, load manifest and set for virt-who testing.

 * If need to install system by beaker, we should firstly set the [beaker] section in virtwho.ini.

     * [beaker]